FlutterFlow/flutterflow-documentation/docs/ff-integrations/ads/admob.md

 :::tip

 While building your app, clicking on too many ads may cause your AdMob account to be flagged for invalid activity.
-To avoid this, it's recommended to [**enable Test Ads during development**](#enable-test-ads).
+To avoid this, it's recommended to enable **Test Ads** during development.

 :::